trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 java.security.cert.CertificateException: No subject alternative names present
 *****************************************************************************

-This error is seen when the Presto coordinator’s certificate is invalid and does not have the IP you provide in the ``--server`` argument of the CLI.
-You will have to regenerate the coordinator's SSL certificate with the appropriate :abbr:`SAN (Subject Alternative Name)` added.
+This error is seen when the Presto coordinator’s certificate is invalid, and does not have the IP you provide in the ``--server`` argument of the CLI.
+You have to regenerate the coordinator's SSL certificate with the appropriate :abbr:`SAN (Subject Alternative Name)` added.

-Adding a SAN to this certificate is required in cases where ``https://`` uses IP address in the URL rather than the domain contained in the coordinator's certificate, and the certificate does not contain the :abbr:`SAN (Subject Alternative Name)` parameter with the matching IP address as an alternative attribute.
+Adding a SAN to this certificate is required in cases where ``https://`` uses IP address in the URL, rather than the domain contained in the coordinator's certificate, and the certificate does not contain the :abbr:`SAN (Subject Alternative Name)` parameter with the matching IP address as an alternative attribute.